The City of Love.

 Located at 9 rue du Chevalier de Saint George, we adored this place.

 We stumbled upon it our first night in Paris.
 Miss Sunshine was very ill.
 She had mustered up enough energy to walk down to Place de la Concorde and check out the Jardin des Tuileries, but then she really needed to eat and rest.
 We decided the best option was the brasserie near the hotel.
-We had a nice dinner and the owner / manager? was so nice that we returned for drinks each night.
+We had a nice dinner and the owner/manager? was so nice that we returned for drinks each night.
 Unfortunately, I didn’t write down his name, but I think it was Pierre.

-We love sitting outdoors and watching nighttime Paris come alive.
+We loved sitting outdoors and watching nighttime Paris come alive.
 Happy Hour was from 18H-21H.
 You would see the crowds begin to come and meet as the work day ended.
 And you would see those who had been shopping nearby on rue de Faubourg Saint Honoré carrying their bags from Hermés and other nearby shops.
 You could imagine what it was like during an evening as an actual Parisian.

 We could see the door to the hotel, in case a teen needed to get us.
 I would even have my one encounter with a mostly complete language barrier in the pharmacy next door.
-While intimidating, it wasn’t that hard to point and say advil.
-I’m not sure if I would have known if she gave me the correct change, but she took her time counting back each piece, so that I would feel confident in her honesty.
+While intimidating, it wasn’t that hard to point and say Advil.
+I’m not sure if I would have known if she gave me the correct change, but she took her time counting back each piece so that I would feel confident in her honesty.

 It also felt delightful to have these mini-dates with the hubby while in Paris.